bhattlab/kraken2_classification/README.md

 ## Downstream processing
 ### Abundance estimation with Bracken
+I highly recommend estimating abundances with Bracken!
+It makes the reports much more understandable.

 [Bracken publication](https://peerj.com/articles/cs-104/)

 Due to Kraken's LCA reporting, clades with many similar species will only have species-level assignments for unique regions, leaving most reads "stranded" above the species level.
 The number of reads classified directly to a species may be far lower than the actual number present.
 Therefore, any assumption that Kraken’s raw read assignments can be directly translated into species- or strain-level abundance estimates is flawed, as ignoring reads at higher levels of the taxonomy will grossly underestimate some species, and creates the erroneous impression that Kraken’s assignments themselves were incorrect.Bracken (Bayesian Reestimation of Abundance after Classification with KrakEN) estimates species abundances in metagenomics samples by probabilistically re-distributing reads in the taxonomic tree.